Tori Spelling Slapped With $200,000 Judgment, Dean Owes Unpaid Child Support

 “If he’s gotten such a bad rap with the reality thing, I feel like I tied him into that world, and I feel guilty,” she said.

-[Featured Imaged by Brad Barkett/Getty Images]
+[Featured Image by Brad Barkett/Getty Images]